wishwisdom/corda-docs-portal/content/en/platform/corda/4.8/enterprise/testing.md

 Cordform task `deployNodes` can be modified to override default H2 database settings.
 For each node element add `extraConfig` with all JDBC/database properties as described in Node configuration.
-The task copies JDBC driver JAR files to the `./drivers` subdirectory listed by the `drivers` property.
+The task copies JDBC driver `.jar` files to the `./drivers` subdirectory listed by the `drivers` property.
 To avoid duplicated definitions of `extraConfig` or `drivers` properties, they can be defined at the top-level with an `ext.` prefix and reused for each node entry as shown in the example below.

 ```bash